Gene Krupa: Career

 As the 1940s ended, Count Basie closed his band and Woody Herman reduced his band to an octet.
-In 1951, Krupa cut down the size of his band to 10 pieces for a short while, and from 1952 on, he led trios, then quartets, often with Charlie Ventura then Eddie Shu on tenor sax, clarinet, and harmonica.
+In 1951, Krupa cut down the size of his band to 10 pieces for a short while.
+From 1952 on, he led trios then quartets, often with Charlie Ventura then Eddie Shu on tenor sax, clarinet, and harmonica.
 He appeared regularly in the Jazz at the Philharmonic concerts.
 In the 1950s, Krupa returned to Hollywood to appear in the films The Glenn Miller Story and The Benny Goodman Story.
 In 1959, the movie biography The Gene Krupa Story was released; Sal Mineo portrayed Krupa, and the film included cameos by Anita O'Day and Red Nichols.

 During the 1950s and 1960s, Krupa often played at the Metropole near Times Square in Manhattan, and by 1956, his recordings were showcased on national radio networks by Ben Selvin within the RCA Thesaurus transcriptions library.
 He continued to perform in famous clubs in the 1960s, including the Showboat Lounge in northwest Washington, D.C.
-With peer Cozy Cole, Gene started a music school in 1954 that carried on into the 1960s.
+With peer Cozy Cole, Krupa started a music school in 1954 that carried on into the 1960s.
 Some of the school's students included Peter Criss of KISS and Jerry Nolan of the New York Dolls.
 Doug Clifford of Creedence Clearwater Revival cited Krupa as an inspiration.

-Krupa was still busy in the early 1970s, until shortly before his death.
-That included several reunion concerts of the original Benny Goodman Quartette.
-On April 17, 1973, the Gene Krupa Quartet, composed of Eddie Shu (tenor and clarinet), John Bunch (piano), Nabil Totah (bass) and Krupa (drums), recorded a live performance at the New School featuring the Louis Prima composition "Sing, Sing, Sing".
+Krupa was still busy in the early 1970s until shortly before his death, including several reunion concerts of the original Benny Goodman Quartette.
+On April 17, 1973, the Gene Krupa Quartet, composed of Eddie Shu (tenor and clarinet), John Bunch (piano), Nabil Totah (bass), and Krupa (drums), recorded a live performance at the New School featuring the Louis Prima composition "Sing, Sing, Sing".

-His compositions he wrote or co-wrote included "Some Like It Hot" in 1939, "Drum Boogie", "Boogie Blues", his theme song "Apurksody", "Ball of Fire", "Disc Jockey Jump" with Gerry Mulligan, "Wire Brush Stomp", "Hippdeebip", "Krupa's Wail", "Swing Is Here", "Quiet and Roll 'Em" with Sam Donahue, "Bolero at the Savoy", "Murdy Purdy", and "How 'Bout That Mess".
+Krupa compositions he wrote or co-wrote include "Some Like It Hot" in 1939, "Drum Boogie", "Boogie Blues", his theme song "Apurksody", "Ball of Fire", "Disc Jockey Jump" with Gerry Mulligan, "Wire Brush Stomp", "Hippdeebip", "Krupa's Wail", "Swing Is Here", "Quiet and Roll 'Em" with Sam Donahue, "Bolero at the Savoy", "Murdy Purdy", and "How 'Bout That Mess".

 Krupa-Rich drum battles

 Norman Granz hired Krupa and drummer Buddy Rich for his Jazz at the Philharmonic concerts.
 The two drummers performed at Carnegie Hall in September 1952, and it was issued by Verve as The Drum Battle.
-The two drummers faced off in a number of television broadcasts and other venues, and often played similar duets with drummer Cozy Cole.
+The two drummers faced off in a number of television broadcasts and other venues and often played similar duets with drummer Cozy Cole.
 Krupa and Rich recorded two studio albums together: Krupa and Rich (Verve, 1955) and Burnin' Beat (Verve, 1962).